navimakarov/ada-2023-project-tada/README.md

     - Are villains usually from certain regions, depending on the origin country of the movie?

 - How are the antagonists depicted in movies?
-    - How does Eastern and Western Europe view villains?
-    - How do the US and Russia view antagonists?

 - Are the ratings influenced by the location?

 - Are stereotypes and movies influenced deeply by time?

-- How accurately are human features such as names or gender ratio represented in movies?
+- How accurately are human features such as names represented in movies?
     - Are there any relations to the country or city where the plot takes place?
-    - How does it compare to real-life statistics?

 ## Additional Datasets